Our duty of care

 Keep us informed

 You can help us by providing information about your health, past care and treatment.
 We will be better able to care for you if you can tell us about things that might interfere with your treatment - especially any medications you may be taking.

 Let us know if you are unable to keep an appointment.
 This will free up a spot for someone else.

 Alcohol and smoking

-Please do not bring alcohol and non-prescribed drugs onto Nelson Marlborough Health property and remember that smoking is not allowed on any of our sites.
+Please do not bring alcohol and non-prescribed drugs onto Te Whatu Ora - Health New Zealand property and remember that smoking is not allowed on any of our sites.